jorgego11/ibp-installation/rancher/README.md

     Experimental:     false
     ```

-3) Updated Ubuntu system to ensure it meets networking requirements.
-Specifically, had to define DHCP reservation policy to ensure the same IP address is assigned by my router to the single worker/master node (not doing this caused problems the first time I tried to install Rancher).
+3) Updated networking settings.
+Specifically, I had to define a DHCP reservation policy to ensure the same IP address is assigned by my home router to the single worker/master node (not doing this caused problems the first time I tried to install Rancher).
 For further details, see:

     * [Node requirements](https://rancher.com/docs/rancher/v2.x/en/installation/requirements/)
     * [How do I reserve an IP address on my NETGEAR router?](https://kb.netgear.com/25722/How-do-I-reserve-an-IP-address-on-my-NETGEAR-router)

-4) Installed Rancher using the manual install option; see [Manual Quick Start](https://rancher.com/docs/rancher/v2.x/en/quick-start-guide/deployment/quickstart-manual-setup/).
+4) Installed Rancher using the manual install option (see [Manual Quick Start](https://rancher.com/docs/rancher/v2.x/en/quick-start-guide/deployment/quickstart-manual-setup/)).
 I used the stable image instead of latest to avoid any surprises:

     ```
     $ sudo docker run -d --restart=unless-stopped -p 8080:80 -p 8443:443 rancher/rancher:stable
     ```

-5) Once rancher was installed, I created a **custom** Kubernetes cluster using Rancher's UI.
-See [here](https://rancher.com/docs/rancher/v2.x/en/quick-start-guide/deployment/quickstart-manual-setup/#3-log-in) for instructions.
+5) Once rancher was installed, I created a **custom** Kubernetes cluster using Rancher's UI (see [here](https://rancher.com/docs/rancher/v2.x/en/quick-start-guide/deployment/quickstart-manual-setup/#3-log-in) for instructions).

-6) Downloaded from the Rancher UI the Kubernetes config file and [for the cluster] and saved it (`~/.kube/config`) and set the `KUBECONFIG` environment variable to point to this file.
+6) Downloaded from the Rancher UI the Kubernetes config file and [for the cluster], saved it (`~/.kube/config`), and set the `KUBECONFIG` environment variable to point to this file.

 7) Once Kubernetes cluster was up and running, you can check that by default there are not any storage classes available: